qmkDuran/qmkDuran/README.md

 ## 🚀 Summary
 <p>I'm a Software Engineer that enjoys coding, it allows me to be an artist and an engineer at the same time.
 The best
- thing about it, their is so many tools to tinker with and the world only keeps coming up with more.
+ thing about it is the vast array of tools at your disposal.
 </p>